Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - Added grid snapping to non-diagonal blueprints from category D. It actually works and its amazing.
 Unfortunately it's not possible to do this to diagonal blueprints right now

+19:00 UTC 29.12.2020
+(Stations were completely reworked, but there shouldn't be any compatibility issues as long as you don't fiddle with the ones you already placed)
+- Complete rework of the stations, more freedom with their setup, better belt layouts, switched from circuit-based balancing to mechanical on provider stations - thanks to this there is also less fiddling with LTN stations, no need to worry about where each wire is connected and so on.
+There is less blueprints overall and instead of having 2 separate books for red and blue belts, now there is only one with red ones, upgradable with a provided upgrade planners.
+Largely influenced by Nilaus's tutorials
+- Added 4:2 4-way with three ends with 4 lanes and one end with 2 lanes
+- Added 10 car and 5 car stackers

 </details>

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>